Sacred Art 101 (4 of 4): Types of Christian Artwork

 Placement

-Bible-as-literature art can be appropriate for placement in the nave of a church, including the ceiling.
+Mythological art can be appropriate for placement in the nave of a church, including the ceiling.
 As the genre’s content becomes increasingly eschatological, the lines between this category and that of sacred art can blur, and certain works that straddle the boundary may be fitting for the front of the nave or even the sanctuary.
 Those with less liturgical character, however, may be entirely appropriate for institutional/domestic décor or as illustrations for textual publications.

 Examples

-As just stated, some works that blur the division between Bible-as-literature and liturgical art would be appropriate for placement in the sanctuary of a church.
-But the foregoing examples (which lack overt eschatology and would not be appropriate for such placement) clearly demonstrate why a separate category is needed.
+Although many works do blur the division between mythological and liturgical art, paintings like the following lack overt eschatology and demonstrate why a separate category is needed.

 Conclusion